-- The state DNR pulled climate change information from agency website in late December 2016.
-Now says that causes of climate change are matters of scientific debate.
-This is incorrect.
-Story in WSJ, Washington Post, Milwaukee Journal Sentinel, and USA Today, among others. - WI Public Service Commission did same in 2016, deleting links to Gov. Doyle's task force report on climate change. - Scott Walker and Kathy Stepp, former DNR head, seemed to side with climate change denialists on human causes. - Effects of?
-Wisconsin will ignore climate change and not plan for it.
-But insurance companies and many businesses already do, plus planning agencies, farmers, and businesses. - Wisconsin Initiative on Climate Change Impacts from UW's Nelson Institute are still there!
-Selected slides follow.
+- The state's DNR pulled climate change information from agency website in late December 2016.
+Will likely change back under Gov. Evers.
+Under Walker, said causes of climate change are matters of scientific debate.
+National news. - WI Public Service Commission did the same in 2016, deleting links to Gov. Doyle's task force report on climate change. - Justified or not, effect may be that Wisconsin will be less likely to deal with climate change and plan for it.
+Yet, insurance companies and many businesses already do so, as do planning agencies, farmers, and businesses. - Wisconsin Initiative on Climate Change Impacts from UW's Nelson Institute are still there.
+Can access from website: https://nelson.wisc.edu/ccr/index.php.
+Two examples follow.